Cycling in New York City: Class I

 Between 2007 and 2018, New York City added just over 100 miles of Class I bike lanes.
 As of the end of 2018, there were 16 corridors with Class I bike lanes.
-In October 2019, it was announced that an additional 250 mi of Class I bike lanes would be built starting in 2021.
+In 2019, the city announced that an additional 250 mi of Class I bike lanes would be built starting in 2021.
 At that point, there were 126 mi of Class I bike lanes citywide.

 One of the most heavily used Class I bike lanes is the Hudson River Greenway, which is segregated from pedestrians.
 Other parts of the Manhattan Waterfront Greenway and the Brooklyn-Queens Greenway are less continuously segregated.
-An east-west greenway runs through Pelham Bay Park and Pelham Parkway in the Bronx, connecting to Mosholu Parkway to Van Cortlandt Park, which in turn connects to the South County Trailway.
+An east-west greenway runs through Pelham Bay Park and Pelham Parkway in the Bronx, connecting via Mosholu Parkway to Van Cortlandt Park, which in turn connects to the South County Trailway.

-Greenways are prevalent along major parkways the Bronx River Parkway, Hutchinson River Parkway, Eastern Parkway, and Ocean Parkway.
-Others include foreshoreways along the north shore of Jamaica Bay and the south shores of Little Neck Bay and Flushing Bay, as well as waterside bikeways such as the Rockaway Beach Boardwalk, the Riegelmann Boardwalk, the South Beach Boardwalk.
+Greenways are prevalent along major parkways: the Bronx River Parkway, Hutchinson River Parkway, Eastern Parkway, and Ocean Parkway.
+Others include foreshoreways along the north shore of Jamaica Bay and the south shores of Little Neck Bay and Flushing Bay.
+Some boardwalks such as the Rockaway Beach Boardwalk, the Riegelmann Boardwalk, and the South Beach Boardwalk allow bicycles at some times.
 Several destinations such as Central Park, Prospect Park, and Governors Island contain extensive Class 1 bike lane networks.

 Class I bike lanes are the safest road design for cyclists and are credited with helping increase the number of cyclists in the city while reducing crashes and injuries to all road users.
 Between 2009 and 2014, cyclists riding in parking protected bike lanes experienced a 75% reduction in crash-related injuries, while pedestrians on those routes experienced a 22% decrease in crash-related injuries.

 Criticism

 Despite their documented safety benefits, some have been critical of bike lanes.
 A group in Park Slope sued in March 2011 to remove a new bike lane, and in November the City Council voted to slow the installation of new lanes and pedestrian plazas.
-Much of the opposition has been concentrated in Manhattan and Queens neighborhoods, where opponents claim that bike lanes are a nuisance or danger to pedestrians and nearby businesses.
+Much of the opposition has been concentrated in Manhattan and Queens, where opponents claim that bike lanes are a nuisance or danger to pedestrians and nearby businesses.
 However, an August 2012 survey found two-thirds of New Yorkers in favor of bike lanes.